jacob-heathorn/mimxrt1170evk/README.md

 A modern C++ embedded software development platform with the mimxrt1170evk hardware.

-The primary purpose of this repository is to exemplify ideas oulined here: https://jacob-heathorn.github.io/embedded-framework/
+Inspired by ideas outlined here: https://jacob-heathorn.github.io/embedded-framework/

-The secondary purpose is to provide an environment to develop microcyphal (https://github.com/jacob-heathorn/microcyphal) on embedded hardware.
-See the cyphal pub/sub example.
+This platform demos cyphal (https://github.com/jacob-heathorn/microcyphal) on ThreadX.

-NOTE: This is not yet safety-critical ready.
+NOTE: This is not yet ready for safety-critical applications.
 Some of the HAL still needs to be handwritten and we need to implement proper error handling to replace asserts.

 # Setup Instructions